-8. Common Assessment Framework
+8. Common Assessment Framework/Multi Agency Rerferal

 - 8.1.
-The CAF is designed as an assessment tool to facilitate early intervention and co-operation between agencies to improve outcomes for children/young people with additional needs. - 8.2.
-You might use a CAF: - if you are concerned about how the child/young person is progressing in terms of their health, welfare, behaviour, learning or any other aspect of their wellbeing; - you receive a request from the child/young person or parent/carer for more support; - you are concerned about the child/young person's appearance or behaviour, but their needs are unclear or are broader than your service can address. - 8.3.
-Since November 2009 it has been procedure that a CAF is completed as part of the referral to the Referral and Assessment Team in Bromley.
-See Appendix 5 for copy of form, available on school website copy of this policy.
-Croydon referrals are completed via a referral to Early Help
+These are designated as an assessment tool to facilitate early intervention and cooperation between agencies to improve outcomes for children/young people with additional needs. - 8.2.
+You might use a CAF/Multi-agency referal: - if you are concerned about how the child/young person is progressing in terms of their health, welfare, behaviour, learning or any other aspect of their wellbeing; - you receive a request from the child/young person or parent/carer for more support; - you are concerned about the child/young person's appearance or behaviour, but their needs are unclear or are broader than your service can address. - Each borough has their own method for early intervention.
+The school should be aware of which referral method should be used for each child based on their home borough.

-9. Training and Safeguarding and Child Protection
+9. Training in Safeguarding and Child Protection

 - 9.1.
 The Designated Safeguarding Lead will enable regular safeguarding training for staff which is integrated, aligned and considered as part of the whole school safeguarding approach. - 9.2.
 The designated and deputy designated safeguarding leads will complete Level 4/5 training in safeguarding and Child Protection every two years. - 9.3.
 The other deputy Head and all Achievement co-ordinators, the SENCo, Pastoral Managers, Student Isolation Room Manager, Student Services Office Manager and Assistant (Family and Health) will all complete Level 3 training in Safeguarding and Child Protection every three years. - 9.4.
 All teaching staff, the Site Team and groundsmen and administrative staff all complete Level 1 training every three years, and receive regular updates via staff bulletin, INSET days or staff briefing announcements. - 9.5.
-Senior Mental Health Leads will complete updates and relevant training refreshers as requested.
+Senior Mental Health Leads will complete updates and relevant training refreshers as requested. - 9.6.

-- 9.6.
 If any required training is felt necessary during the academic year for any members of the pastoral or teaching staff, this should be promoted and offered via the DSL or deputy - 9.7.
 A log of training is kept and updated.
 This is held in the admin office by Mrs Jo Stephens - 9.8.
 The annual report to governors should include staff training on safeguarding and child protection completed by staff that year. - 9.9.
 The school will continue to strive for an outstanding provision of safeguarding across the school, meeting and going beyond requirements. - 9.10.
-Appendix 7 has a list of useful websites related to the content of this policy.
+Appendix 5 has a list of useful websites related to the content of this policy.
+Annex B KCSIE 2023 (Appendix 8) has a detailed list of useful websites related to the content of this policy.